elastic/integrations/packages/azure/docs/README.md

 The Provisioning Logs contain a lot of details about a inbound/outbound sync activity, like:

 * User or group details.
-* Source and target systems (e.g., from AD to Dropbox).
+* Source and target systems (e.g., from Azure AD to Dropbox).
 * Provisioning status.
 * Provisioning steps (with details for each step).